-- 7 A survey of plan sponsors conducted in early April 2020 found that more than four in 10 plan sponsors surveyed had adopted the provision to allow for CRDs, and close to half had adopted the provision to allow repayment of CRDs during the next three years.
+- A survey of plan sponsors conducted in early April 2020 found that more than four in 10 plan sponsors surveyed had adopted the provision to allow for CRDs, and close to half had adopted the provision to allow repayment of CRDs during the next three years.
 Specifically, a Plan Sponsor Council of America survey conducted in early April 2020 with 152 plan sponsor respondents found that 45.4 percent of respondents had adopted the CARES Act provision to allow CRDs of up to \$100,000 until December 30, 2020; 46.7 percent had adopted the provision to allow repayment of CRDs during the next three years.
 For survey results, see Adams and Greenan 2020 and Plan Sponsor Council of America 2020.
 For a description of these optional COVID-related provisions, see Internal Revenue Service 2020. - The recordkeepers typically remove participants who are no longer working for the employer sponsoring the plan.
 It would not be correct to include such separated, retired, or terminated participants, because they cannot contribute.
 The goal of the survey is to measure the contribution activity of active DC plan participants.
-In this report, the 2021:Q1 estimate is preliminary because the calculation could not be completed for all plans in the sample of recordkeepers by the survey deadline. - This measure captures participants' changes to their investments-it does not reflect the rebalancing that occurs inside a given fund investment (e.g., target date funds, which are diversified and rebalance to become more focused on income over time, or lifestyle funds, which rebalance to maintain a certain asset allocation).
+In this report, the 2021:H1 estimate is preliminary because the calculation could not be completed for all plans in the sample of recordkeepers by the survey deadline. - 9 This measure captures participants' changes to their investments-it does not reflect the rebalancing that occurs inside a given fund investment (e.g., target date funds, which are diversified and rebalance to become more focused on income over time, or lifestyle funds, which rebalance to maintain a certain asset allocation).
 For an analysis of the asset allocation of 401(k) plan accounts by participant age (dollar-weighted averages) and the concentration of equities in 401(k) plan accounts by participant age, see Holden, VanDerhei, and Bass 2021. - 10 Annual rates of account balance reallocation activity observed in the ICI Survey of DC Plan Recordkeepers for 2008-2020 are consistent with the behavior observed in earlier years in other data sources.
 Historically, recordkeepers find that in any given year, DC plan participants generally do not rebalance in their accounts (for references to this research, see note 80 in Holden, Brady, and Hadley 2006; for discussion of changes in asset allocation, see note 28 in Holden, VanDerhei, and Bass 2021). - 11 See note 2 for an explanation of seasonal effects. - 12 The EBRI/ICI 401(k) database update reports loan activity among 401(k) participants in plans that allow loans.
 At year-end 2018, 88 percent of participants in the database were in plans that offer loans; among those participants, 19 percent had loans outstanding at year-end 2018.
 This translates to 17 percent of all active 401(k) participants having loans outstanding.
 The year-end 2018 EBRI/ICI database includes statistical information about 14.6 million 401(k) participants in 90,987 plans, with \$1.1 trillion in assets.
 See Holden, VanDerhei, and Bass 2021. - 13 The National Bureau of Economic Research dates the recession earlier in the decade to have occurred between March 2001 and November 2001.
 The next recession was dated to have occurred between December 2007 and June 2009.
-More recently, February 2020 was determined to be the (monthly) peak in economic activity, designating the start of a recession.
-See National Bureau of Economic Research 2020.
-For 401(k) plan participant loan activity from 1996 through 2018, see Holden, VanDerhei, and Bass 2021. - 14 See Holden, Schrass, and Chism 2021.
+The most recent recession was dated to have occurred between February 2020 and April 2020.
+See National Bureau of Economic Research 2021.
+For 401(k) plan participant loan activity from 1996 through 2018, see Holden, VanDerhei, and Bass 2021. - 14 The Bipartisan Budget Act of 2018 also eliminated the temporary suspension of contributions that previously accompanied a hardship withdrawal.
+See note 4 for additional detail. - 15 See Holden, Schrass, and Chism 2021.